KWard94/Trivia-Game/README.md

 <!-- Need to finish:
--fill out this readme

--adjust css to make slightly smaller

 -perhaps create a welcome window

--add hover elements or something to the buttons

 - make the website dynamic and adaptable to smaller screens -->

 # Christmas Movie Trivia Game!

-A game in HTML, CSS, and JavaScript
+A game in HTML, CSS, and JavaScript.
+This trivia game is based on Christmas Movie trivia questions found on the web.

 View the deployed version here: https://kward94.github.io/Trivia-Game-JavaScript-/